 Recommendation for Executive Action

 Comments: In June 2015, the Department of Homeland Security (DHS) took actions toward addressing our recommendation by developing a department-wide oversight mechanism described in a directive and instruction on administratively uncontrollable overtime (AUO).
-DHS's AUO Directive defines responsibility for Office of the Chief Human Capital Officer (OCHCO) that includes establishing AUO policy and guidance, providing program oversight and evaluating component AUO compliance, and administering an AUO training program, among other things.
-The directive also requires component heads to develop component-specific AUO policies that must be reviewed by DHS OCHCO for concurrence and also submit to OCHCO the results of an independent, third-party audit of compliance with applicable AUO law and policy no later than 18 months after the date of the directive (i.e., by December 2016) and annually thereafter.
-The development of the directive represents an important step towards improving oversight of AUO and remediating AUO deficiencies.
-To ensure that the AUO Directive has been fully and appropriately executed across the department, the recommendation will remain open until the DHS components that continue to use AUO have developed and submitted to OCHCO updated AUO policies as well as submitted their first independent, third-party audit.
-At that point, we will we review the policies and the audits to determine if the recommendation has been addressed, and can therefore be closed.
+DHS's AUO directive defines responsibility for Office of the Chief Human Capital Officer (OCHCO) that includes establishing AUO policy and guidance, providing program oversight and evaluating component AUO compliance, and administering an AUO training program, among other things.
+The directive also requires component heads to develop component-specific AUO policies that must be reviewed by DHS OCHCO for concurrence and also submit to OCHCO the results of an independent, third-party audit of compliance with applicable AUO law and policy no later than 18 months after the date of the directive (i.e., by December 2016) and annually thereafter .
+In March 2016, Immigration and Customs Enforcement (ICE) completed its annual financial audit, conducted by a separate office within DHS, which now incorporates audit of ICE's use of AUO.
+As of May 2017, the other DHS components that continue to use AUO--U.S. Secret Service and U.S. Customs and Border Protection--have not yet submitted results of third-party audits of AUO to OCHCO.
+To ensure that the AUO directive has been fully and appropriately executed across the department, the recommendation will remain open until USSS and CBP have submitted their first independent, third-party audit to OCHCO.
+At that point we will we review the remaining audits to determine if the recommendation has been addressed, and can therefore be closed.